 Stage 8: Pau – Pau

 Stage 8 of the 2023 Tour de France Femmes is an individual time trial starting and finishing in the city of Pau.
 This race against the clock will see the riders take on a 22km circuit around the city on a punchy course.
-The women’s peloton has long been calling for more Time Trial stages to be included in the women’s race calendar, so it is great to see this one featuring in the Tour de France Femmes.
+The women’s peloton has long been calling for more Time Trial stages to be included in the women’s race calendar, so it is great to see this one featured in the Tour de France Femmes.
 The time trial in Pau is very similar to the one held here in 2019 during the men’s Tour de France.
 But this time the women are doing the route in reverse.
-Perhaps this race around the clock will decide the winner of second edition of the Tour de France Femmes?
+Perhaps this race around the clock will decide the winner of the second edition of the Tour de France Femmes.

 Total distance: 22kms